 Figure 1A.21.
-Aleutian Islands pollock spawning biomass relative to Bmsy and full-selection fishing mortality relative to Fmsy (1978-2018).
+Aleutian Islands pollock spawning biomass relative to Bmsy and full-selection fishing mortality relative to Fmsy (1978-2024).
 The ratio of fishing mortality to Fmsy is calculated using the estimated selectivity pattern in that year.
-Color is scaled relative to density of points in the region from high orange to low blue.
-2021 is plotted with catch assumed to be at the 5-year average (Alternative 3).
+2023 and 2024 are plotted with catch assumed to be at the 5-year average (Alternative 3).